-Best Places To Live In Virginia In 2023: Top 5 Old Dominion Cities, According To Experts
+Best Places To Live In Virginia: Top 5 Old Dominion Cities, According To Experts

 As the state slogan goes, Virginia is for lovers.
-And research supports that statement, with a recent survey finding that the best city for dating is Richmond, Virginia (our 4th pick!).
+Research supports that statement, with a recent survey finding that Richmond, Virginia (our 4th pick!) is the best city for dating.
 But whether you’re single and looking for love or raising a family, Virginia has a place for you to call home.

 With beautiful Appalachian mountains, over 7,000 miles of coastline, and 22 national parks, the state is rich in natural beauty.
 Research shows that spending more time in nature is full of positive health outcomes, with one study finding that increasing nature-based activities leads to a boost in mental health for adults, even in those with a pre-existing mental health diagnosis.